 - Make sure the trench or excavation is protected either by sloping, shoring, benching or trench shield systems.

 Our personal injury attorneys fight for injured construction workers.
 However, we are also determined advocates for safe workplaces, and we urge workers to assert their rights under the law.
-Barasch & McGarry represents injured workers throughout New York City.
+Barasch McGarry Salzman & Penson represents injured workers throughout New York City.
 If you’ve been hurt in a construction accident, call us at 888.746.8212 or contact us online to schedule a free consultation.